hassanms/udacity-clone/README.md

 # Clocity
-A Udacity clone freebie hunters
+A Udacity clone for freebie hunters